tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 图片 pop-up rig 和 pvg bag里面的钩子

-Apart from adding more hooks to increase the odds, adding more rods could also get greater chance - 3 rods looks good.
+Apart from adding more hooks to increase the odds, adding more rods could also get greater chance - 3 rods looks good (no matter how great your setup your rig and how fmailiar you're with the lakebed conditions, it could still happen that your lines and hooks got tangled when casting or got a bad presentation somehow when landing on the lakebed).

+1 for 10-15, 2 - 25-34, 3: 50 above

 ---